 Work schedule- must be enough to justify credits requested

-Academic product - it can be a journal documenting your hours and lessons learned, or a paper on a related topic.
+Academic product - it can be a journal or PowerPoint documenting your hours and lessons learned, or a paper on a related topic.

 Note - For most people, ANIMLSCI 398 is appropriate.
 You can take up to 18 credits total under this class designation.
 Most people take 1-3 credits at a time.
 Only 18 credits total of any x98 class count towards the 120 credits needed for graduation.